-TORONTO, March 6 (Reuters) - Most of the world’s top miners are shying away from takeovers this year, clearing the way for mid-tier producers like HudBay Minerals Inc to make competitive bids for assets coming up for sale, the company’s CEO told Reuters at a Toronto mining convention.
+TORONTO, March 6 (Reuters) - Most of the world’s top miners are shying away from takeovers this year, clearing the way for mid-tier producers like HudBay Minerals Inc to bid for assets coming up for sale, the company’s CEO told Reuters at a Toronto mining convention.

-After being burned by costly deals made during the boom, most major metals companies have pledged to rein in costs - with some even looking to divest non-core assets.
+Burned by costly deals made during the boom, most major metals companies have pledged to rein in costs or perhaps divest non-core assets.

 “As long as I’ve been in the business the seniors have been buying, buying, buying - trying to fill out an increasingly large pipeline,” he said.
 “Now they’re selling.”

-For those able to finance a deal in the current market, there are both producing assets and development-stage projects available for the taking.
+For those able to finance a deal in the current market, producing assets and development-stage projects are both available for the taking.

-HudBay, which produces copper, zinc and precious metals at mines in Manitoba, already has two major projects under construction - the Lalor mine, also in Manitoba, and the Constancia project in Peru.
-It is eyeing only smaller deals for now.
+HudBay, which produces copper, zinc and precious metals, is eyeing only smaller deals for now as it already has two major projects under construction: the Lalor mine in Manitoba and the Constancia project in Peru.

 “We’re looking at a lot of things,” Garofolo told Reuters.
 “We’re better off picking up something in the pre-feasibility or scoping stage that we could bring into construction once Lalor and Constancia are built out.”

-The idea is to buy within the year, complete the development work, and have projects ready to go when the current builds are completed.
+The idea is to buy within a year, complete development work, and have projects ready to go when current builds are completed.

 “To introduce that next-generation growth you have to be thinking about picking up something today,” Garofolo said.

-While most juniors hope one day to be swallowed up by a larger player, the need to secure a deal is looking desperate for many smaller companies struggling to find the cash to stay afloat, let alone to complete exploration work.
+While many juniors hope one day to be swallowed up by a larger player, the need to secure a deal is desperate for smaller companies struggling to find the cash to stay afloat, let alone to complete exploration work.

-“There’s a lot of arm-waving involved,” said Garofolo.
-“Particularly in this market where they’re capital starved - they’re waving their arms more vigorously than they otherwise would.”
+“There’s a lot of arm-waving involved,” Garofolo said.
+“Particularly in this market where they’re capital starved, they’re waving their arms more vigorously than they otherwise would.”